algoyounes/laravel-package-skeleton/README.md

 <br><b>Laravel Package Skeleton</b>
 </p>

 Creating Laravel packages made it easy!
-This skeleton provides a streamlined foundation for developing your own Laravel packages.
-Simply clone this repository and start building your modular, organized package effortlessly.
+You can start building your own modular, organized package quickly and effortlessly.